masolimano/maneage/README-hacking.md

 First custom commit
 -------------------

+ - **Configure Git for fist time**: If you have never used Git, then you have to configure it with some basic information in order to have essential information in the commit messages (ignore this step if you have already done it).
+Git will include your name and e-mail address information in each commit.
+You can also specify your favorite text editor for making the commit (`emacs`, `vim`, etc.).

+     ```shell
+     $ git config --global user.name "YourName YourSurname"
+     $ git config --global user.email your-email@example.com
+     $ git config --global core.editor vim
+     ```

  - **Get this repository and its history** (if you don't already have it):
      Arguably the easiest way to start is to clone this repository as shown